- The Power of Visualization

-Look at these two airlines.
-Jet Blue versus United Airlines.
-Can you guess which has the better culture?
+Let’s compare two airlines: Jet Blue and United Airlines.
+Can you guess which one fosters a healthier culture?

-I also wrote about this extensively in my book, Mastering Fear.
+I’ve also extensively discussed these concepts in my book, Mastering Fear.